BawdyAnarchist/quBSD/Future_Development.md

 		- Sometimes errors seem too specific and not general enough.
 			Example - instead of "jail invalid" often we get a generic: "needs a class"

-	- There might be some consideration to further generalization of functions
+	- There might be some consideration to further generalization of major functions like get_jail_parameter
 		- Passing through the -q [quiet] -s [skipchecks] and even a new [-f force] This enables easier to implement features (like with ephemeral jails that use appjail clones as rootjails
 		- Master -V (verbose) command could be included on all top level scripts, with -q as default
+		- (x)tra check on chk_valid_{param} for certain circumstances
+		-(r)esolve value (for stuff like ip auto)
 		- Could also beef up the log file, and make reference to it in error messages

 qubsd_ipv4 - there's probably room for IP expansion for multiple strings of gateways .. maybe.